Friends-of-Monika/mas-awesome-content/README.md

 > mean* that the submod is out of date, broken or incompatible with latest MAS!
 > It simply indicates that it has been a while since the submod was last
 > updated and does not mean that it's not even worth looking at.

-### ⭐ Featured Submods

-*Submods that are absolute must-have and many people would agree with that.*

 #### [📥 Submod Updater Plugin](https://github.com/booplicate/MAS-Submods-SubmodUpdaterPlugin)